NServiceBus transports can be divided into several categories.

 Broker transports

 Broker transports are inherently centralized.
-Even if there are multiple servers, they act as a single logical instance that hosts all the queues (and/or topics/exchanges).
+Even if there are multiple servers, there is a single logical instance that hosts all the queues (and/or topics/exchanges).

 Broker transports include: